Global Gift Cards Market Research Report 2020-2026

-This report contains market size and forecasts of Gift Cards in France, including the following market information:
+This report contains market size and forecasts of Gift Cards in Malaysia, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Gift Cards manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Gift Cards production and consumption in France
+This report also analyses and evaluates the COVID-19 impact on Gift Cards production and consumption in Malaysia

 Total Market by Segment: